rya-sge/access-denied/_posts/2026-09-17-aztec-randomness-notes-oracle-unconstrained.md

 ## Where the framework spends it

-Outside its own tests, aztec-nr calls `random()` from nine places in eight files.
-They fall into four uses and one fallback, and a further family lives in the TypeScript client.
+Outside its own tests, aztec-nr calls the oracle of the previous section, and only it, from nine places in eight files; every one of them imports `crate::oracle::random::random`, and the framework has no second random function.
+Eight of the nine fall into four uses and one fallback, listed below; the ninth is an internal handle for an unconstrained scratch array and touches nothing on chain.
+The TypeScript client draws from the same generator, `Fr.random()`, but directly rather than through the oracle, and that family closes the section.

 | Use | Call site (aztec-nr v5.2.0) | What the value does |
 |---|---|---|